2236914/Group4_RGO/README.md

 ### III.
 Query Used
 These queries are designed to retrieve specific information from the database "rgo_lipa":

-1. *ADMIN_PORTAL - List of Orders:*
+1. ADMIN_PORTAL - List of Orders:
 	- This query fetches details of orders placed by joining the students, items, and typeofuniform tables based on matching sr_code and order_items_id.
 It displays the student details along with order-specific information like date, types of items ordered, and uniform details.
-2. *FEEDBACKS:*
+2. FEEDBACKS:
 	- Retrieves all entries from the Feedback table sorted in ascending order based on SR_CODE.
-3. *ITEMS:*
+3. ITEMS:
 	- Fetches all records from the Items table sorted in ascending order based on SR_CODE.
-4. *PAYMENTS:*
+4. PAYMENTS
 	- Retrieves all payment records from the Payment table sorted in ascending order based on SR_CODE.
-5. *STAFFS:*
+5. STAFFS:
 	- Retrieves all staff details from the Staff table sorted in ascending order based on STAFF_ID.
-6. *STUDENT_List of Orders:*
+6. STUDENT_List of Orders:
 	- Allows students to view their orders by fetching details from the students, items, and typeofuniform tables.
 It shows the orders made by each student along with specific order details.
-7. *STUDENTS - list of students who ordered:*
+7. STUDENTS - list of students who ordered:
 	- Retrieves all student records from the students table sorted in ascending order based on SR_CODE.
-8. *UNIFORM:*
+8. UNIFORM:
 	- Fetches all records from the TypeOfUniform table sorted in ascending order based on ORDER_UNIFORM_ID.

 ### V. Buttons Code

 1. Items Table Operations:
-- *Insert:*
+-Insert:
-- Inserts a new record into the Items table with specified attributes like ORDER_ITEMS_ID, SR_CODE, DATE_OF_ORDER, UNIFORM_PINS, ID_LACE, and PAYMENT_ID.
+ Inserts a new record into the Items table with specified attributes like ORDER_ITEMS_ID, SR_CODE, DATE_OF_ORDER, UNIFORM_PINS, ID_LACE, and PAYMENT_ID.
-- *Select:*
+-Select:
-- Fetches data from an unspecified table where a specific column matches a given value.
+Fetches data from an unspecified table where a specific column matches a given value.
-- *Update:*
+- Update:
-- Modifies an existing record in the Items table based on the ORDER_ITEMS_ID.
+Modifies an existing record in the Items table based on the ORDER_ITEMS_ID.
 2. Payment Table Operations:
-- *Insert:*
-- Inserts a new record into the Payment table with attributes like PAYMENT_ID, SR_CODE, DATE_OF_ORDER, AMOUNT, and STAFF_ID.
+- Insert: Inserts a new record into the Payment table with attributes like PAYMENT_ID, SR_CODE, DATE_OF_ORDER, AMOUNT, and STAFF_ID.
-- *Select:*
+- Select:
-- Similar to the previous case, it fetches data from an unspecified table based on a specific column's value.
+ Similar to the previous case, it fetches data from an unspecified table based on a specific column's value.
-- *Update:*
+- Update:
-- Updates an existing record in the Payment table based on the PAYMENT_ID.
+ Updates an existing record in the Payment table based on the PAYMENT_ID.
 3. Staff Table Operations:
-- *Insert:*
+- Insert:
-- Adds a new record to the Staff table with attributes such as STAFF_ID, STAFF_NAME, STAFF_POSITION, EMAIL, and PHONE.
+Adds a new record to the Staff table with attributes such as STAFF_ID, STAFF_NAME, STAFF_POSITION, EMAIL, and PHONE.
-- *Update:*
+-Update:
-- Modifies an existing staff record in the Staff table based on the STAFF_ID.
+ Modifies an existing staff record in the Staff table based on the STAFF_ID.
-- *Delete:*
+-Delete:
-- Deletes a staff record from the Staff table based on the STAFF_ID.
+ Deletes a staff record from the Staff table based on the STAFF_ID.
-- *Select:*
+-Select:
-- Fetches all records from the Staff table.
+Fetches all records from the Staff table.
 4. Students Table Operations:
-- *Insert:*
+-Insert:
-- Inserts a new record into the Students table with attributes like SR_CODE, COLLEGE_DEPARTMENT, STUDENT_NAME, EMAIL, PHONE, and DATE_OF_ORDER.
+ Inserts a new record into the Students table with attributes like SR_CODE, COLLEGE_DEPARTMENT, STUDENT_NAME, EMAIL, PHONE, and DATE_OF_ORDER.
-- *Update:*
+-Update:
-- Modifies an existing student record in the Students table based on SR_CODE and DATE_OF_ORDER.
+Modifies an existing student record in the Students table based on SR_CODE and DATE_OF_ORDER.
-- *Delete:*
+-Delete:
-- Deletes a student record from the Students table based on SR_CODE and DATE_OF_ORDER.
+Deletes a student record from the Students table based on SR_CODE and DATE_OF_ORDER.
-- *Select:*
+-Select:
-- Fetches all records from the Students table.
+ Fetches all records from the Students table.
-- *Delete from Items:*
+- Delete from Items:
-- Deletes records from the Items table based on SR_CODE and DATE_OF_ORDER.
+ Deletes records from the Items table based on SR_CODE and DATE_OF_ORDER.
 5. TypeOfUniform Table Operations:
-- *Insert:*
+-Insert:
-- Inserts a new record into the TypeOfUniform table with attributes like ORDER_UNIFORM_ID, SR_CODE, DATE_OF_ORDER, WHITE_FABRIC, CHECKERED, PANTS, PE, and PAYMENT_ID.
+ Inserts a new record into the TypeOfUniform table with attributes like ORDER_UNIFORM_ID, SR_CODE, DATE_OF_ORDER, WHITE_FABRIC, CHECKERED, PANTS, PE, and PAYMENT_ID.
-- *Update:*
+-Update:
-- Updates an existing record in the TypeOfUniform table based on ORDER_UNIFORM_ID.
+ Updates an existing record in the TypeOfUniform table based on ORDER_UNIFORM_ID.
 The provided SQL commands cover a range of functionalities, including insertion, deletion, updating, and retrieval of data from different tables within the database.
 These operations can be used for managing staff, students, payments, items, and uniform-related records in the database.